mkhuzaima/CS261F21PID39/README.md

-Certainly!
-Below is a template for a README file for a GitHub repository.
-Please replace the placeholders with the relevant information for your project.

----

 # CS261F21PID39

 ## Description

 This repository contains the course project for CS261, completed in the Fall of 2021.
-The project focuses on [briefly describe the project's purpose or goal].
+The project focuses on Scraping of Data through automation.

 ## Table of Contents